 - Transfer the chocolate to a heatproof bowl and finely chop it.

 - Heat the heavy cream in the microwave or on the stovetop until simmering and pour it over the chocolate.
 Let it sit for one minute.

 - Using a rubber spatula, stir until smooth.

-- Add the butter and whiskey, and stir until combined.
+- Stir in the butter and whiskey until well mixed.

 - Let the ganache cool until thick, about the consistency of chocolate pudding.

-- Cut out the centers of the cupcakes (save the crumbles for cake pops!) and fill with ganache.
-Use a piping bag or a spoon to fill.
+- Cut out the centers of the cupcakes (save the crumbles for cake pops!) and fill them with ganache.
+Fill with a piping bag or a spoon.

 For the cream cheese frosting:

 - Using a stand mixer, whisk cream cheese until smooth.
 Add powdered sugar and blend until smooth.
 Add milk, and mix until smooth.